-As the page's quote says, the Dilbert television series had an episode in which Dilbert talks to a tape recording of his mother, during which he angrily asks if he's so predictable that she can tape her half of the conversation ahead of time.
+- As the page's quote says, the Dilbert television series had an episode in which Dilbert talks to a tape recording of his mother, during which he angrily asks if he's so predictable that she can tape her half of the conversation ahead of time.
 He is.
-To the point where it tells him to put back the soup can he tries to steal.
+To the point where it tells him to put back the soda bottle he tries to steal.

-An episode of The Zeta Project has Bucky trigger a dormant message for help left in Zeta's holographic projector.
-Twice in the recording Bucky knows that Ro just insulted him, but partially subverted in that he was only able to get the exact insult right the first time.
+- An episode of The Zeta Project has Bucky trigger a dormant message for help left in Zeta's holographic projector.
+Twice in the recording Bucky knows that Ro just insulted him, but he was only able to get the exact insult right the first time.

 Colonel K: Ah, there you are DM.
 I'm sending this recorded message...